-Tax Considerations for Au Pairs
+Tax Considerations for Au Pairs in the United States

 Medicare and Social Security Taxes

-Withholding Income Tax
+Income Tax Withholding

 An au pair is likely to have a US tax obligation given the current minimum wage and typical number of hours worked.
 Therefore, the IRS recommends that au pairs do one of these two things:

-As with Medicare and social security taxes, the nonresident alien status of the majority of au pairs means the host family is exempt from unemployment taxes.
+As with Medicare and social security taxes, the nonresident alien status of the majority of au pairs means the host family is exempt from federal unemployment taxes.
 But again, if they were previously in the US under Q, M, J, or F status, they may be considered a resident alien - meaning their host family is liable for unemployment taxes as required by law.
 Details are in Publication 926.

 The majority of au pairs will need to file an income tax return on Form 1040NR.
-As nonresident aliens, they cannot claim the Hope Credit, Earned Income Tax Credit, or Lifetime Learning Credit.
+As nonresident aliens, they cannot claim the tax credits namely Hope Credit, Earned Income Tax Credit, or Lifetime Learning Credit.
 Although they enroll in classes, their primary function is not that of a student, so they cannot use student provisions of any tax treaties

 The IRS (Internal Revenue Service) considers au pairs to be employees of the host families for tax reasons, even though they are in the United States on a “cultural exchange” visa.
 Au pairs are required to file U.S. individual income tax returns and need to have either a Social Security Number or an Individual Taxpayer Identification Number (“ITIN”).
 The weekly payments in the form of stipend made to the au pairs are subject to income taxation and by the filing due date, au pairs should file form 1040-NR to report their au pair stipend earned for the previous calendar year.
 It is likely that the au pair will have an income tax liability on their U.S. individual income tax return because nonresident aliens are not able to claim the Standard Deduction or Stimulus Plan Credits.